“The mind is

 everything.
 What you think, you become.

 A Clinical Psychologist is a Psychologist with additional training specialising in the area of Clinical Psychology – the area of psychology involved in assessment, diagnosing and treating severe mental illness.
-Clinical Psychologists have a 4-year undergraduate training in Psychology with Honours, in addition to a 2-year Post-graduate training in Clinical Psychology, followed by two years of Registrar Training in clinical psychology whilst working within a mental health setting.
+Clinical Psychologists have a 4-year undergraduate training in Psychology with Honours, in addition to a 2-year Post-graduate training in Clinical Psychology and followed by two years of Registrar Training in clinical psychology whilst working within a mental health setting.
 Post-graduate and Registrar training requires completion of a wide range of requirements including coursework, practical placements, supervision, thesis, and specialist capability competencies.
 Clinical Psychologists can work within a wide variety of settings including: private practice, hospitals, universities & other research institutions, not-for-profit organisations, for large corporations, amongst others.